himanshu2454/Kunteksto/docs_source/source/start.rst

     - *pred_obj_list* enter any additional predicate object pairs to be used to define this resource.
 Enter them one per line with the predicate and object separated by a space character.
 You may use namespace abbreviations if they are in the list below or have been defined in the [NAMESPACES] section of the configuration file.
     - *def_txt_value* enter the default value for a string datatype column, if there is one.
     - *def_num_value* enter the default value for a decimal or integer datatype column, if there is one.
     - *units* enter the units value for a decimal or integer datatype column.
-This can be an abbreviation but should come from a standard units vocabulary such as https://github.com/HajoRijgersberg/OM or http://unitsofmeasure.org/trac For integer columns where the values are *counts* you should enter the name of the item(s) being counted.
+This can be an abbreviation but should come from a standard units vocabulary such as `Ontology of units of Measure <https://github.com/HajoRijgersberg/OM>`_ or `The Unified Code for Units of Measure <http://unitsofmeasure.org>`_.
+For integer columns where the values are *counts* you should enter the name of the item(s) being counted.
 This could be the same as the label or column header if desired.

 .. warning::